Positive Indexing

 correlating with the bone structure of our hand,

-further enhances effective grip strength.
+further enhance effective grip strength.

 - DBx-Knife Handles are individually sized & geometrically designed around these fundamental principles.